 This is a common starting point for our conversations.
 Despite the increase in digital marketing and transformation budgets, the execution of digital projects remains a struggle for businesses.

-Eleven Content MD Richard Lucas gives his opinion on why this is, and what you can do differently to deliver your next great business idea through digital.
+Why is this?
+What can you do differently to deliver your next great business idea through digital?

 A Tale of Digital Disappointment